Deltares/imod-python/docs/developing/test-plan.rst

 ----------------

-The functional tests are run as part of the CI pipeline, and consist of unittests and short examples which will be containted in the documentation.
+The functional tests are run as part of the CI pipeline, and consist of unittests and short examples which will be contained in the documentation.
 They can be run locally by running the following commands in the root of the
 repository: